Meet The Title IX Team

 A recent transplant, Mary enjoys the California outdoor lifestyle, live music, arts and crafts, and murder mysteries (but not as a direct participant).
 In her free time, Mary volunteers at the Berkeley Center on Comparative Equality & Anti-Discrimination Law.

-made against students, staff, and faculty alleging violations of the CSU Policy Prohibiting
+of complaints made against students, staff, and faculty alleging violations of the

-Discrimination, Harassment, Sexual Misconduct, Sexual Exploitation, Dating Violence,
+CSU Policy Prohibiting Discrimination, Harassment, Sexual Misconduct, Sexual Exploitation,

-Domestic Violence, Stalking, and Retaliation.
-During the investigative process, Arielle
+Dating Violence, Domestic Violence, Stalking, and Retaliation.
+During the investigative

-ensures that Complainants and Respondents are treated equitably and have equal opportunities
+process, Arielle ensures that Complainants and Respondents are treated equitably and

 About: Arielle is an experienced attorney who has specialized training on the impact of trauma.
 She served as a public defender at the Defender Association of Philadelphia where she investigated and tried cases in both adult and juvenile courts.
 She then joined a private firm and assisted with a variety of serious criminal defense cases at the state and federal level.